MY STORY

 I have been interested in the night sky and astronomy since my early teens.
 Like many others, my first 'deep sky object" was a fuzzy Saturn with definite lobes, but very poor optics made for an impossible view.
 In 1985 I bought an 8" 2080 LX-3 (which is still in service, converted to ACF optics in 2021).
 I was taught how to use that scope as a member of the STAR Astronomy Society in a NJ suburb.

 The Trail 53 Observatory and its permanent telescope installation went into service in the summer of 2022.
-Along with a team of cohorts, we host monthly public observing sessions for our town and others, and I am coincidentally building a fresh catalog of astrophotos.
-The observatory setup is particularly well-suited to narrow-field targets, especially galaxies.
+In that telescope I had a view just last night of that same Saturn and it can't be described in words.
+Now, along with a team of cohorts I host public observing sessions at the site, introducing persons from our town and sometimes from afar to the night sky.
+In parallel, I am building a personal catalog of astrophotos.
+The 14" setup pictured is particularly well-suited to narrow-field targets, especially galaxies.
+My recent 'guidescope' addition to that setup, for the purposes of keeping the exposures steady, also doubles as my first wide-field astrophotography platform.
+See NGC 7000 in Nebulae for my very first result.

 I've been sharing the results one at a time with friends and family, and finally decided to curate them properly, hence this site.
 Now I have a permanent, accessible record of my efforts, and I can easily share these works with others.
 To read my (random) recent astronomy musings, go to Blog.
 Otherwise...